OpenGrade

 No PII Storage

-Beyond landlord accounts and tenant emails on check records
+Beyond client accounts and applicant emails on check records

 No Financial Data Storage